Languages, Geography, and Climate

 The health minister has given reassurance that work is under way to build up a society-based policy on medical facility and pre-hospital emergency care which will include rebuilding, restructuring, and give supplies to the accident and emergency divisions.

-The official, who has performed as an accident and emergency physician himself, is supporting a community-based policy on both hospitals as well pre-hospital emergency care healing center, with plans for 80 community emergency health facilities.
+The official, who has performed as an accident and emergency physician himself, is supporting a community-based policy on both hospitals as well as pre-hospital emergency care healing center, with plans for 80 community emergency health facilities.
 Those centers will be focused on individuals living in rustic zones.

 These healthcare facilities will treat 6 million Moroccans, an increase from the present 4 million.
 The minister has effectively opened 20 crisis medicinal units for provincial obstetrics.
 Somewhere in the range of 55 ambulances and six mobile healing centers have additionally been bought.